Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Generational ZGC

-This feature is aimed at improving application performance by using separate generations for young and old objects.
-Generational ZGC enables more efficient collection of young objects and results in lower memory consumption and a lower garbage collection burden (collecting unnecessary allocated memory).
+This feature is aimed at improving application performance using separate generations for young and old objects.
+Generational ZGC enables more efficient collection of young objects and brings lower memory usage and reduced garbage collection overhead.

 Foreign function & memory API